boronflex/Project-3-KVP/Proposal.md

     ---phone assignment
     ---utv assignment

-*A Section/page to filter and select prospects to move forward* -Needs to filter by:
+* A Section/page to filter and select prospects to move forward *
+  - Needs to filter by:
     --Location - State
     --Qualified Position
     --Probably search directly by name
-    --A way to exportor just show all candidates -Select multiple candidates
+    --A way to exportor just show all candidates
+  - Select multiple candidates

-*Interview section/page*
+* Interview section/page*
-  -Track the interview process
+  - Track the interview process
-  -Perhaps on the filter page the requested project/spread assignment -A way wo reject a candidate
+  - Perhaps on the filter page the requested project/spread assignment
+  - A way wo reject a candidate
     --reason
     --notes
-  -A way to assign the below to a candidate
+  - A way to assign the below to a candidate
     --Project
     --Spread
     --Title
     --Pay
     --Requested Start Date
-  -Make official request to HR
+  - Make official request to HR

-*HR section*
+* HR section*

-  -HR has authorization for this page
+  - HR has authorization for this page
     --show a list of hire requests with
       ---Project
       ---Spread